abramhindle/ttwl-cli-saveedit/README.md

 New with WL:
 - Figure out equation for Myth Rank XP -> Points
-- Looks like `--fake-tvhm` can be used to unlock Chaos Mode right from the beginning; need to test that out to see if it plays nicely with the endgame though.
 - Might be fun to do a `--randomize-customizations` option, though I'd have to actually split them all out into proper categories, which doesn't sound like a good time.
 I suppose the sorting itself probably wouldn't be awful; they're